chicorycolumn/lyriclab2/README.md

 ## Testing

-Run the command `npm run cy`.
+To test with Cypress, run the command `npm run cy`.
 This will bring up the testing window.
 From here you can click the test files, and the tests should automatically run and show you the results.

+To test with React Testing Library via Jest, run the command `npm test`.
+The tests should automatically run and show you the results.

 ## Built with